 How Much to Eat?
 Perfecting Portions

 Make sure you feed your child food from all major food groups.
-That includes protein like lean meat, fish, tofu, and beans, as well as carbohydrates like brown rice, wholegrain noodles, and wholemeal bread—these are foods that provide most energy to the little one, as well as vegetables and fruits.
+That includes protein like lean meat, fish, tofu, and beans, carbohydrates like brown rice, wholegrain noodles, and wholemeal bread—these are foods that provide most energy to the little one, as well as vegetables and fruits.

 Feed him snacks that are good for him.
 Instead of high-sugar snacks like candy or ice cream, try serving some fresh fruit or

 frozen fruit pops.
-Avoid high-fat or fried food like nuggets and hotdogs as these are low in nutrients—go for veggie sticks or fruit with a small amount of peanut butter or
+Avoid high-fat or fried food like nuggets and hotdogs as these are low in nutrients—go for veggie sticks or fresh fruit or

-If your little one is insatiable and constantly snacking, mummy and daddy might need to put their foot down and tell junior to wait till it’s lunch/dinner time.
-Do not offer snacks close to meal times, and do not let your child feed himself snacks from the fridge or pantry.
-Distract him if necessary, with his favourite toy or a colouring book.
+If your child is insatiable and constantly snacking, mummy and daddy might need to put their foot down and tell junior to wait till it’s lunch/dinner time.
+Do not offer snacks close to meal times, Distract him if necessary, with his favourite toy or a colouring book.

-Remember, mum and dad are here to guide the little one and help him build good eating habits.
+Remember, mum and dad are here to guide and help him build good eating habits.
 Teaching him healthy snacking habits is a great start!

 Read these next: